kbindesh/maven-bootcamp/Module-07_Maven_in_DevOps_workflow/Readme.md

 - Git
 - IDE (in this lab, Visual Studio Code)

-## Step-xx: Create a new Maven based Java project using IDE (locally)
+## Step-01: Create a new Maven based Java project using IDE (locally)

 - You may refer [Module-04_Create a Maven Project](../Module-04_Create_a_Maven_Project/Readme.md)

-## Step-xx: Compile & Validate the Application using Maven
+## Step-02: Compile & Validate the Application using Maven

 ```
 # Validate the maven project | Ensure all the required files & folders are present